 Resource deployment complexity often emerges from environment-specific configuration requirements where resources contain URLs, file paths, or other environmental references requiring modification for different deployment targets.

-• Security Controls: Implement comprehensive validation with a focus on content review for sensitive information exposure and HTTPS validation for resource URLs.
-Review label content for sensitive information that shouldn't be exposed to end users and ensure static resources don't contain hardcoded credentials or sensitive configuration data.
+- Security Controls: Implement comprehensive validation with a focus on content review for sensitive information exposure and HTTPS validation for resource URLs.
+Review label content for sensitive information that should not be exposed to end users and ensure static resources do not contain hardcoded credentials or sensitive configuration data.

-• Common Failure Modes: Custom labels reference merge fields or values that don't exist in the target environment.
-Static resources reference external URLs that aren't accessible from the production network.
+- Common Failure Modes: Custom labels reference merge fields or values that do not exist in the target environment.
+Static resources reference external URLs that are not accessible from the production network.
 Translation files contain inconsistent or culturally inappropriate content for the business context.
 Resource files become corrupted during deployment, causing application failures.

 These failure modes often manifest as user interface errors or broken functionality rather than deployment failures, making them particularly important to catch during pre-deployment validation and post-deployment testing to prevent user-facing issues.